dotnet/infer/userguide/Hello, Strings!.md

 ## Strings Tutorial 1: Hello, Strings!

-This page describes an experimental feature that is likely to change in future releases.

 This tutorial introduces the basics of performing inference over string variables in Infer.NET.
 It shows how to define a generative process that includes strings and how to reason about variables involved in that process.

 You can run the code in this tutorial either using the [Examples Browser](The examples browser.md) or by opening the Tutorials solution in Visual Studio and editing RunMe.cs to execute [HelloStrings.cs](https://github.com/dotnet/infer/blob/master/src/Tutorials/HelloStrings.cs).